-Larry is fluent both written and spoken Mandarin Chinese, including technical software engineering jargon and cheesy jokes.
+Larry is fluent in both written Chinese and spoken Mandarin, including technical software engineering jargon and cheesy jokes.
 He can write Cantonese better than he can speak it.
-He is also determined to one day finish learning French despite his horrible pronunciation and learn how to properly pronounce “jus d’orange.”
+He is also determined to one day finish learning French despite his horrible pronunciation and learn how to properly pronounce "jus d'orange."

 Likes: swimming, sailing, mountain climbing, karaoke, qq, hong kong, classical liberalism, octopus card, atlas shrugged, arthur c. clarke, dancing, frédérick bastiat, waterpolo, ubuntu linux, the broken window fallacy, post-qing dynasty chinese history, top gear, stan freberg presents the united states of america volume one the early years, ruby on rails, backpacking, ipv6, french, mtr, flying, airports, overnight trains, lanzhou beef noodles, adirondacks, lou monte's pepino the italian mouse, ayumi hamasaki, pingyao, karaoke, mandarin chinese, foot massages, road trips, mobile phones, rock climbing, dukang-brand baijiu, liberal arts

 Dislikes: second-hand smoke, shellfish, beer